What are the technical requirements of mold general assembly drawing?

 What are the technical requirements of the mold general assembly drawing?

-A mold’s general assembly drawing is a vital document that provides an overview of how all mold components fit together to create a complete mold assembly.
-For moldmakers, it is a blueprint that guides their work during the process of making and assembling molds.
+A mold's general assembly drawing is a vital document representing how all mold components must come together to form a complete mold assembly.
+To the moldmakers, it acts like a blueprint that leads through the course of making and assembling molds.

-This general assembly drawing shows the various components of the mold in detail, including the mold base, mold base, mold core, mold cavity, etc. By carefully studying this drawing, the manufacturer can clearly understand the shape, size, and location of each component, as well as their relative relationship to each other.
-This helps ensure that no errors or omissions occur during the manufacturing and assembly process.
+It is a general assembly drawing of the mold, which shows in detail the mold base, mold base, mold core, mold cavity, etc. By carefully studying this drawing, the manufacturer will be very clear about the shape, size, and location of each component and their relative relationship against each other.
+Consequently, it can avoid errors or omissions in manufacturing and assembly.

-In addition, the general assembly drawing also marks the fit and connection between various components.
-For example, it might show how bolts, screws, or other fasteners are used to hold various components together.
-These details are very important to manufacturers because they determine the stability and reliability of the mold.
+Besides, the general assembly drawing also shows the fit and connection of different mold components.
+They may include, for instance, the changes that bolts, screws, or other fasteners have brought about to keep different mold parts together.
+However, such information is very important to the manufacturers, as they determine the stability and reliability of the mold.

-In addition to providing detailed component information, general assembly drawings may also contain notes and instructions to help the manufacturer better understand and implement the requirements on the drawing.
-These notes may include guidance on material selection, surface preparation, processing requirements, etc.
+Sometimes, other than conveying complete component information, the general assembly drawings would also carry notes and instructions to assist the manufacturer in understanding and enacting the requirements on the drawing more clearly.
+These notes include information related to material grade selection, preparation of the surface, processing, etc.

 1. Accurate Representation: The general assembly drawing should accurately represent the final mold assembly, including the placement and orientation of all mold components.